juanxramirez/Matrix_condition/README.md

 The code presented here requires only a standard computer with enough RAM to support the in-memory operations. equires only a standard computer with enough RAM to support the operations defined by a user.

 ## Software requirements
+users should have R version 3.4.0 or higher, and several packages set up from CRAN.

 # 1. Historical_assessments_Red_List_IUCN_categories.R